valdiman/Metab-Partitioning/README.md

 HOW TO RUN THE CODE
 --------

 It is recommended to create a project in RStudio and name it Metab-Partitioning.
 Paste and execute Subfolders.R code to generate the different folders.
 Then paste the MetabPartitioning.R into the R folder just generated.
 All the packages needed, with their respecting libraries, are included in the code.
 All the needed data are in the code.
-If needed, the fraction results can be exported as a csv file to the Output/Data/csv folder.
+If needed, the fraction results can be exported as a csv file to the Output/Data/csv created folder.